OpenFAST/KiteFAST/docs/source/user/kitembdynpreprocessor/user_guide.rst

 "Fus2TDx" for node 5.
 Additional channels are available for the entire kite.
 To turn off output for a particular component, list "- 0" for the nodes.

-See the module documentation listed in :ref:`kitefast` for more information and the full list of outputs.
+See the module documentations in :ref:`kitefast` for more information and the full list of outputs.

-TODO: Describe outputs for the pylons and rotors

 .. code-block:: yaml